amanzi/amanzi/doc/input_spec/AmanziNativeSpecV5.rst

 Operators sublist describes the PDE structure of the flow, specifies a discretization scheme, and selects assembling schemas for matrices and preconditioners.
+Temporarily, there is redundant information for *upwinded* nonlinear coefficient.
+Consistency of parameters `"upwind method`" is supported internally.

 * `"matrix`" [sublist] defines parameters for generating and assembling diffusion matrix.